 This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 38, number 05 (2015).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For further information about the CHRISTIAN RESEARCH JOURNAL click here.

 Although organ transplantation has saved many lives, there remain ethical issues especially regarding determining when a patient dies.
 Brain death has been widely accepted and has changed the basis for determining death from biology to philosophy.
 Donation after cardiac death has evolved as an alternative method where a patient is allowed to die in a controlled manner in an attempt to save organs for donation.
 Both methods of determining death have the potential to decrease our human value at the end of life.